arqueror/Xamarin.Forms-RadialMenu/README.md

   ![Image of Yaktocat](https://arqueror.blob.core.windows.net/publicfiles/RadialMenu_03.PNG?raw=false)

 # Adding Custom Renderers (Optional)
-Currently package supports to add a custom renderer to your android project.
-By the time im writting this you will have to add it manually (**i'm working on the NuGet packaging ;)**).
-Basically this renderer adds **Dragging** to RadialMenu.
+Currently this cusom renderer is only available for **Android (iOS and UWP coming soon)**.
+By the time im writting this you will have to add it manually (**i'm working on the NuGet packaging for the native renderer)**.
+Basically this renderer adds **Dragging** capability to your actual RadialMenu and it is completely optional for you to use it or not.

-Currently it is only supported in **Android**

-You can find the renderer here: https://github.com/arqueror/Xamarin.Forms-RadialMenu/blob/master/Xamarin.Forms.RadialMenu.AndroidCore/DraggableViewRenderer.cs
+You can find the Android renderer here: https://github.com/arqueror/Xamarin.Forms-RadialMenu/blob/master/Xamarin.Forms.RadialMenu.AndroidCore/DraggableViewRenderer.cs

 ![Alt Text](https://arqueror.blob.core.windows.net/publicfiles/RadialMenuRendererAndroid.gif)